Frequently Asked Questions

 Self-Directed Support (SDS) is the way of providing social care in Scotland that ensures individuals have choice and control over their care, support and life.
 The aim of Self-Directed Support is to enable individuals to live independent lives, ensuring that people who need care and support have the same freedom and choices as others.

-Local authorities in Scotland have a legal duty to offer you different choices about your care.
-These choices are described as options and fall into four categories.
-These options are known as:
+Under SDS, local authorities in Scotland have a legal duty to offer you different choices regarding your care.
+These choices are described as options and fall into four categories:

-Please click on the links above to find out more information about Options 1 – 4.
+Click (or tap) on the links above to find out more information about each option.

 What is a budget and how does it work?